 How to choose a good financial planner?

-Before visiting a financial planner, you should be clear with your goals- the very purpose of your financial planning.
-For most of us it might be just to save taxes, however, for others financial planning means a bit more.
-Financial planners can give you the best money related advice.
+- Be Clear With Your Goals: Before visiting a financial planner, you should be clear with your goals- the very purpose of your financial planning.
+For most of us it might be just to save taxes, however, for others, financial planning means a bit more.
+Financial planners can give you the best money-related advice.
 So you can go to them if you want to save, invest and grow your money.
-With the help of financial planner, you can plan for your retirement, child education, child marriage, etc. He will advise you depending upon your need, current assets and liabilities, cash flow and even whether the goal can be achieved in the specified time frame or not.
+With the help of a financial planner, you can plan for your retirement, child education, child marriage, etc. He will advise you depending upon your need, current assets and liabilities, cash flow and even whether the goal can be achieved in the specified time frame or not.

-After you are clear with your goals, next step is to find a good financial planner.
+- Find a Financial Planner after checking his Qualifications and other Credentials: After you are clear with your goals, the next step is to find a good financial planner.
 You can get references or suggestions from your friends and relatives.
 However, it is advised that you check one’s qualifications and other credentials before appointing him or her as your financial planner.

 You can reach out to those few individuals who have any one of the following qualifications: